liber1996-cmd/zc706-QSPI-boot-image/README.md

   - switch on you board.

-### The development board successfully finds the image through QSPI
+### RESULT:The development board successfully finds the image through QSPI
 ```